WARBL not detected.

 The Send notes as legato switch cause WARBL to wait to turn off each MIDI note until after the next note is sent.
 This is the recommended setting for most apps and allows many apps to interpret the notes as legato, allowing them to flow seamlessly together.

 The three buttons can be programmed to perform different actions.
 This is useful for sending special commands to MIDI apps or customizing the ability to switch modes.
+Note that it can be confusing if you assign different buttons actions in the three different instruments, so it may be useful to use the same actions in all three.

 If a button click is configured to send MIDI Note On/Note Off messages, the normal behavior is to alternate between sending Note On and Note Off messages each time the button is "clicked" (the action actually occurs when the button is released).
 There is also the option to choose momentary behavior, meaning that the button will send a Note On message when pressed and a Note Off message when released.
 This is useful if you only want a note to be on when the button is held down, for example for mimicking uilleann pipe regulators.
 Note: If momentary is selected, other actions using that same button will be disabled, because it's not possible to differentiate other intentions from a momentary press.